MakeSchool-Tutorials/Makestagram-Swift-V3/Q15-Displaying-Posts/content.md

 slug: fetching-data-firebase-timeline
 ---

-We have spent the last few steps discussing how to store data in Firebase.
-In this step we will look at how to fetch it!
-Throughout this step we will discuss the basics of querying data, while starting to work on the important _Timeline_ feature of **Makestagram**.
+Our app is now able to create and store posts in Firebase.
+In this section, we'll look at building the next feature: the timeline.
+Our timeline will retrieve post data from our database and display it to our user.

 As a first step in implementing the _Timeline_ feature, we will set up the basic UI for the `HomeViewController`.

+# Creating a Home Storyboard

+As we've discussed in previous sections, we want to keep our storyboard files small and contained to individual user flows of the app.
+We'll begin by refactoring our existing `HomeViewController` into it's own storyboard file.

-# Adding a Navigation Controller
+## Adding a Navigation Controller

-Before we do anything else, let's first add a navigation controller to the hiearchy of our `HomeViewController`.
-Select the `HomeViewController` and click on the menu item `Editor`>`Embed In`>`Navigation Controller`.
+First, we'll add a navigation controller to our `HomeViewController`.
+This will give our `HomeViewController` a navigation bar and allow us to easily segue to new view controllers in the future.

-Your storyboard should now look like this:
+> [action]
+Open `Main.storyboard` and select the `HomeViewController`; click on top menu item `Editor`>`Embed In`>`Navigation Controller`:
 ![Embed Home View Controller](assets/nav_controller_home.png)

-# Refactoring to Storyboard
+## Refactoring to Storyboard

+Next we'll repeat a similar process.

+> [action]
-Let's keep our storyboards small and keep separate parts of our app organized.
-Select the `NavigationController` and `HomeViewController` and click on the menu item `Editor`>`Refactor to Storyboard`.
-This will prompt you to create a new storyboard.
-Create a new storyboard in the Storyboard folder called `Home.storyboard`.
-You now have refactor one of the tab bar view controllers into another storyboard.
+1. Select both the `UINavigationController` and `HomeViewController` by clicking and dragging so that both are selected
+2. Click on the top menu item `Editor`>`Refactor to Storyboard`
+3. Create your new `Home.storyboard` file in the Storyboards folder

+You have now refactored one of the tab bar view controllers into another storyboard.
 Your `Main.storyboard` file should now look like this:

 ![Refactored Storyboard](assets/refactored_storyboard.png)